GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 #### Tooltip (title)

-The tooltip, or title, appears when the user holds their cursor over the extension's icon in the toolbar.
+The tooltip, or title, appears when the user holds their mouse pointer over the extension's icon in the toolbar.
 It's also included in the accessible text spoken by screenreaders when the button gets focus.